Manejo de Cuidado

-- Discuss with the patient and family about potential barriers to treatment such as
+- Talk with the patient and family about potential barriers to treatment such as:

-- Discuss the importance of tapering antidepressants, rather than discontinuing in order minimizing risk of withdrawal symptoms.
+- Discuss the importance of tapering rather than discontinuing antidepressants in order to minimize risk of withdrawal symptoms.

 - Implement a call back program for reaching out to patients to keep them engaged and ensure medications are being taken appropriately.